345 yards – 334 yards – 281 yards

 501 yards – 495 yards – 478 yards

 A good par five finishing hole.
 Again, reachable for the long hitters but a three shot hole for most.
-Keep the tee shot to the right side of the fairway so maple trees on the left bend do not effect the second shot.
-The 3rd shot must be played with caution to this small and hard to hold green.
+Shorter hitters must keep the tee shot to the right side of the fairway so maple trees on the left bend do not effect the second shot.
+Long hitters can try to take it down the left side and around the corner of the dogleg left.
+The 3rd shot must be played with caution to this small and hard to hold green that mostly breaks towards Cayuga Lake.

-Trouble Lurks: Don’t hook it left off the tee on this hole as there is in-course-out-of-bounds on the left.
+Trouble Lurks: Don’t hook it left off the tee on this hole as there is in-course-out-of-bounds.
 Once the tee shot is negotiated you will want to be sure not to hit it right under the Osage Orange treeline or you will have no chance at par.

 Hole Fact: Golfers and patrons enjoying the grill room and the patio can watch players complete their round on the 18th green.